Heavy or Prolonged Bleeding

 There are two main causes of bleeding disorders:

-- Acquired bleeding disorders are a side effect of certain medications and illnesses that interrupt or prevent a healthy blood clotting process.
+- Acquired bleeding disorder - these are a side effect of certain medications and illnesses that interrupt or prevent a healthy blood clotting process.

-- Inherited bleeding disorders, such as hemophilia or von Willebrand disease, are passed down through your family’s genetic makeup.
+- Inherited bleeding disorders - genetic or inherited conditions, such as hemophilia or von Willebrand disease, are genetic, which means they are passed down through your family.

 Symptoms, Diagnosis and Outlook

-The symptoms of bleeding disorders vary according to your specific illness.
-Common signs may include:
+Bleeding disorders symptoms vary according to your specific illness.

-If left untreated, bleeding disorders can be dangerous and increase the risk of developing serious health challenges after an injury or during menstruation, childbirth or surgery.
+If left untreated, bleeding disorders can be dangerous.
+They may increase the risk of developing serious health challenges after an injury or during menstruation, childbirth or surgery.